Al-Shabaab (militant group): 2006–2009: Ethiopian invasion

 Al-Shabaab rose to prominence and radicalized following the full scale Ethiopian invasion of Somalia during December 2006.
-At the time, al-Shabaab was about six hundred fighters strong.
+At the time, Al-Shabaab was about six hundred fighters strong.
 The invasion resulted in the deaths of many Islamic Courts Union affiliates, leaving a vacuum for the small group of several hundred youth that served as the ICU's Shabaab militia to gain prominence.
-During the military occupation the group garnered popular support from across many segments of Somali society, as al-Shabaab was widely viewed as a genuine resistance movement against the Ethiopian military occupation; despite its inclinations towards hardline interpretations of Islam.
-Though the invasion had fractured the Islamic Courts Union, it galvanized non-ethnic religious Islamic nationalism on which al-Shabaab capitalized, especially for recruitment purposes, with thousands of new recruits drawn to the group.
+During the military occupation the group garnered popular support from across many segments of Somali society, as Al-Shabaab was widely viewed as a genuine resistance movement against the Ethiopian military occupation; despite its inclinations towards hardline interpretations of Islam.
+Though the invasion had fractured the Islamic Courts Union, it galvanized non-ethnic religious Islamic nationalism on which Al-Shabaab capitalized, especially for recruitment purposes, with thousands of new recruits drawn to the group.

-During 2008, al-Shabaab began rapidly expanding and governing territory for the first time.
-The African Union reported al-Shabaab was about 2,000 fighters strong during 2008.
-Many ordinary citizens had been radicalized by the US-backed Ethiopian invasion, enabling al-Shabaab to firmly embed itself in the regions social, economic and political environment.
-According to Cocodia, "al-Shabaab from an objective standpoint is the response of an unlawfully deposed regime employing all means possible to reclaim the authority that was wrenched from it."
-In the initial years, many Somalis perceived al-Shabaab as disciplined, orderly, and fair, which earned the group significant legitimacy.
+During 2008, Al-Shabaab began rapidly expanding and governing territory for the first time.
+The African Union reported Al-Shabaab was about 2,000 fighters strong during 2008.
+Many ordinary citizens had been radicalized by the US-backed Ethiopian invasion, enabling Al-Shabaab to firmly embed itself in the regions social, economic and political environment.
+According to Cocodia, "Al-Shabaab from an objective standpoint is the response of an unlawfully deposed regime employing all means possible to reclaim the authority that was wrenched from it."
+In the initial years, many Somalis perceived Al-Shabaab as disciplined, orderly, and fair, which earned the group significant legitimacy.
 However, this perception was later lost due to their arbitrary rulings.

-Violence and war crimes against civilians carried out by the Ethiopian military rallied many to support the organization, and over the following two years al-Shabaab became battle hardened.
+Most people who had joined Al-Shabaab appeared to be motivated by the behavior of Ethiopian troops rather than an ideological commitment to Al-Qaeda.
+Violence and war crimes against civilians carried out by the Ethiopian military rallied many to support the organization, and over the following two years Al-Shabaab became battle hardened.
 In this period, the group laid the foundation for an enduring insurgency in Somalia, establishing networks and territorial bases concentrated in the rural south-central regions.

-A critical juncture in transformation of al-Shabaab was the assassination of the groups military leader Aden Hashi Ayro in an American airstrike during May 2008.
-It resulted in several significant developments for al-Shabaab, most prominently the accession of Ahmed Godane to leadership of the organization.
-Godane moved al-Shabaab in a far more violent direction, alienating many fighters and civilian supporters.
+A critical juncture in transformation of Al-Shabaab was the assassination of the groups military leader Aden Hashi Ayro in an American airstrike during May 2008.
+It resulted in several significant developments for Al-Shabaab, most prominently the accession of Ahmed Godane to leadership of the organization.
+Godane moved Al-Shabaab in a far more violent direction, alienating many fighters and civilian supporters.
 The assassination of Ayro did nothing to prevent the groups expansion.
-The withdrawal of Ethiopian troops in January 2009 significantly diminished the public support that al-Shabaab had previously enjoyed as a resistance faction.
+The withdrawal of Ethiopian troops in January 2009 significantly diminished the public support that Al-Shabaab had previously enjoyed as a resistance faction.
 However, this move came too late to have a substantial impact on the group's transformation into a formidable oppositional force.